Continental Youth Championship

 The Continental Youth Championships (CYC) is an annual weekend tournament of Gaelic football, hurling, and camogie organized by the Gaelic Athletic Association.
-It is contested by teams from the USA and Canada, and is a separate competition from the existing youth championships in the New York, Canadian, and NACB areas.
+It is contested by teams from the US and Canada, and is a separate competition from the existing youth championships in the New York, Canadian, and NACB areas.
 It began in 2004, and its location rotates around various cities from year to year.
 The age of players ranges from Under 8 to Under 18.